ericrosenberg1/CityBot2/README.md

 <h3 align="center">CityBot2</h3>

 CityBot2 is a Python-based app designed to create social media posts for a local area.
 The initial version features news source RSS feeds and government-sourced data on weather and earthquakes.
-It supports Bluesky, Facebook, LinkedIn, Reddit, and Twitter/X.
+It supports Bluesky, Facebook, LinkedIn, and Twitter/X.

 You can download it to your server and schedule it to run with customizations for your city.
 I'd love your help testing and improving!